AnnapolisKen/Adobe-Connect-Recording-Downloader/README.md

 For Python (Sikuli) programs the institution-dependent constants are in the file rec_config.py

+After you edit the rec_config.py file, you need to take it and everything in the Sikuli Distribution folder (but not the folder itself!) and zip it to a zip file, then rename that file AdobeRec.skl, changing the file extension.
+Now you have your Sikuli file.

 Before attempting to run the programs, you should set up a MYSQL database with the following tables:

 -- PHP Version: 5.3.26